AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 the current page in the playbacks view.
 You will get the following
 options:

-\[Release this Page\] - releases all active playbacks on the current page and playback fader group
+<Keys.SoftKey>Release this Page</Keys.SoftKey> - releases all active playbacks on the current page
+and playback fader group

-\[Release Playbacks Not On This Page\] - releases any active playback on the same fader group from another page
+<Keys.SoftKey>Release Playbacks Not On This Page</Keys.SoftKey> - releases any active playback on
+the same fader group from another page

-\[Release All Playbacks In This Group\] - releases any active playback in the fader group.
+<Keys.SoftKey>Release All Playbacks In This Group</Keys.SoftKey> - releases any active playback in
+the fader group.

 The release will use the [Temporary Release Mask](#temporary-release-mask) as described above.